Best Things to Do With Kids in March - 510 Families

 The Colusa Circle 5k ends with a Kensington Festival | Photo: Zip Code East Bay

-Plan Your Spring Break Daytrips
+Plan Ahead for Spring Break Daytrips

 We like to pick one “funtivity” and build a day around it.
 Stick close to home with toddler-friendly short hikes.
 Or buy your tickets in advance for the Monterey Bay Aquarium, Safari West Animal Park in Santa Rosa, Muir Woods, and Alcatraz.
 Leave it to the last minute to opt for a Mori Point hike in Pacifica, a jaunt to Angel Island, or a trip to Sacramento for the California State Railroad Museum.